CSV Editor

 - edit cell values in place

-- move through the table quickly
+- move through the table with the keyboard

 - add or remove rows and columns as needed